How are the Global Coworking Surveys and Coworking Trends Surveys conducted?

 Why does the sum of the results of a single-answer question sometimes differ from 100%?

-All results are generally rounded to the nearest whole number.
-For example, 50,5% and 49,5% are rounded to 51% and 50%, resulting in an apparent total of 101%.
-However, the actual total is still 100%.
+Because of rounding, results are generally presented as whole numbers.
+For example, values like 50.5% and 49.5% are rounded to 51% and 50%, which may cause the total to appear as 101%.
+However, the true total remains 100%.

 Arithmetic mean, 5% trimmed mean, median ...
 Why are average values different?